klbowman/Pharmaceutical-Data-Analysis/README.md

 ### Installing

 * Clone this repository to your desktop.
-* Navitage to the Pymaceuticals directory and run the pymaceuticals_kbowman.ipynb file in Jupyter Notebook.
+* Navigate to the Pymaceuticals directory and run the pymaceuticals_kbowman.ipynb file in Jupyter Notebook.

 ### Data Sources